Chapter 11:

 Of course, to take the correct stand, we must know what God’s law is.
 We surely do not want to defy man’s law needlessly because of misunderstanding God’s will.
 Nor do we want to obey man’s law blindly, being unaware when God would have us do otherwise.
 The same applies in areas other than law.
 For example, we may face social pressure to conform to popular customs.
 Not all common customs are unacceptable, but it should not surprise us to discover that many customs popular in this world are far out of harmony with God’s feelings.
 When we discern this to be the case, loyalty to God sets before us a choice: will we "go along to get along," or will we stand for what is right?

 We take heart from the fact that some who have opposed us violently have later become Christians themselves.
 Paul, one of the most zealous Christians on record, admitted that he was "formerly a blasphemer and a persecutor and an insolent man."
 But he was shown mercy, because he had acted out of ignorance.
 Unfortunately, there is still a lot of ignorance in the world.
 So, while remaining optimistic, true Christians do not expect to be popular.
-If everyone is speaking well of you, if you fit into the community seamlessly, it is time to take stock; you may be doing something wrong. --John 15:19-21, 1 Tim 1:12, 13.
+If everyone is praising you, if you fit into the community seamlessly, it is time to take stock; you may be doing something wrong. --John 15:19-21, 1 Tim 1:12, 13.

 Submitting to the Law of God